estoc/sammich/README.md

 ### Static Assets

-Static assets are served on the root path.
+Static assets are served on the path '/assets/'.
 The absolute path of the static assets directory is available as a server configurable.

 ### API